 The Claimants meet the criteria for an award of DHP set out in the law and guidance as [he/she/they is/are] entitled to Housing Benefit (“HB”) [or] Universal Credit (“UC”) that includes housing costs towards rental liability and require further financial assistance with housing costs.

-The Claimants’’ eligible rent is reduced as they are treated as having more bedrooms than they need.
-Para 9 of the DWP Guidance specifically suggests this is a type of shortfall it is envisaged a DHP scheme will be used to meet.
+The Claimants’ eligible rent is reduced as they are treated as having more bedrooms than they need.
+Para 8 of the DWP Guidance specifically suggests this is a type of shortfall it is envisaged a DHP scheme will be used to meet.

 The Claimants live in a property adapted to meet the needs of C1due to [her/his] disability.